• Skip to primary navigation

 Double Chocolate Cheesecake Brownies

 The first time I made my cheesecake brownies, it was because I only had one container of cream cheese left in the fridge, which isn’t much when you want to make a whole cheesecake.
-That’s how the idea of combining it with another cake layer came to mind.
+That’s how the idea of combining it with another dessert layer came to mind.
 It soon became one of the top desserts on my blog, and I hope you all realize how happy that makes me! 🙂

 So today, I encountered the same scenario as last time – only one container of cream cheese in the fridge.
 I had to do something with it before it spoiled, but I was also having my usual-day-to-day chocolate craving, and when I crave chocolate, nothing can get in my way.
-With my mind set on chocolate plus cheesecake, this magical cake happened.
+With my mind set on chocolate plus cheesecake, this magical brownie cheesecake happened.

 The first brownie layer is sooo fudgy.
 I used a variation of my one-bowl chocolate brownies, which is my ultra-easy go-to recipe.
 The second layer is a simple cheesecake batter combined with melted dark chocolate.
 It’s hard to explain just how good the combination of a fudgy brownie and a creamy cheesecake really is, and adding chocolate to the mix makes the whole thing even better!
 Just thinking about this makes my mouth water!